J3ldo/LimitedSniper/README.md

 Here you will read a simple step-by-step guide about how the program works and how to install it.
 * Git clone the repository or install it from the releases
 * Run the config.exe or the config.py file and fill in the needed information.
 And also fill in your gotten roblox cookie.
 * Open the sniper.exe or sniper.py file and see as it snipes limiteds!
+**If this does'nt work please message Jeldo#9587* for help.**

 ### Notes:
 * More then 10 limiteds is not reccommended as you will run into ratelimits